devmfc/debian-on-amlogic/README.md

 # Debian image for Amlogic SOC's.
 Minimal Debian and Ubuntu images for Amlogic based OTT TV-boxes with mainline LTS kernel.
+Boots the kernel with vendor u-boot, so without chainloading of u-boot.

 ## Current images:
-- Debian bullseye (v11) with kernel 5.15.45
+- Debian Bullseye (v11) with kernel 5.15.50
-- Ubuntu jammy (v22.04 LTS) with kernel 5.15.45
+- Ubuntu Jammy (v22.04 LTS) with kernel 5.15.50
-- Armbian 22.05 with DEVMFC boot config and kernel.
+- Armbian 22.05 Jammy with DEVMFC boot config and kernel 5.15.50. (**unofficial**, so *no* support from the Armbian team)

 ## Current supported SOC's via generic DTB's (device tree's)
 - S905X (Meson GXL)